-This is a multi-university and industry participated project which focuses on the development of a composite Lyapunov function based method of transient stability analysis that can be solved at real-time speed without the use of massively parallel computation resources.
-For validating the developed algorithm, 14-rack RTDS at FSU –CAPS will be used to emulate approximately 300 bus power grid and it will stream PMU data to the remote center where the algorithm is running on a general purpose computer to evaluate the status of the system stability.
+This is a multi-university and industry-participated project which focuses on the development of a composite Lyapunov function-based method of transient stability analysis that can be solved at real-time speed without the use of massively parallel computing resources.
+For validating the developed algorithm, 14-rack RTDS at FSU –CAPS will be used to emulate approximately 300 bus power grid and it will stream PMU data to the remote center where the algorithm is running on a general-purpose computer to evaluate the status of the system stability.

-Using FSU-CAPS Digital Real-Time Simulators and MVDC test bed, HIL based simulation and experiments are conducted to limit the fault current, identify the location, isolation of the faulted circuit and re-energization of the healthy part.
-The project objective is to develop ultra-fast MVDC fault management system using power electronics and control techniques.
+Using FSU-CAPS Digital Real-Time Simulators and MVDC test bed, HIL-based simulation and experiments are conducted to limit the fault current, identify the location, isolation of the faulted circuit, and re-energization of the healthy part.
+The project objective is to develop an ultra-fast MVDC fault management system using power electronics and control techniques.

-For information on our research facilities please visit my website My research website: https://www.caps.fsu.edu/about-caps/caps-personnel/omar-faruque/
+For information on our research facilities please visit my website: https://www.caps.fsu.edu/about-caps/caps-personnel/omar-faruque/

 Dr. Omar Faruque is an Assistant Professor at the Department of Electrical and Computer Engineering.
 Prior to joining the ECE, he was working at the Center for Advanced Power Systems (CAPS) as an Assistant Scholar/Scientist.
 Dr. Faruque has worked in both industry and academia in between his degree programs.
 Dr. Faruque's research focuses on the modeling, simulation, and experimental validation of power systems and their controllers.
 He uses simulation techniques including Hardware-In-the-Loop (HIL) for studying system interactions in the areas of FACTS, HVDC, electric drive, ship technology, smart grid, and renewable energy, and other areas of power engineering.